GursimranKaur97/candy-crush-html/README.md

 2. Navigate to the project directory: cd candy-crush-html

-3. Open index.html in your web browser.
+3. RUN:: node server.js in your terminal and open http://localhost:3000.